Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Approximation of Infinite-Horizon Mean-field Equilibria with Finite-Horizon Equilibria

 \section{Approximation of Infinite-Horizon Mean-field Equilibria with Finite-Horizon Equilibria}

-In this section, we establish results regarding the approximation of infinite-horizon non-stationary and stationary MFE via finite-horizon MFE.
-In the previous section, we obtained the rate of convergence between finite-horizon MFE and infinite-horizon MFE.
-However, to accomplish this, we required a stronger assumption than the contractivity of finite horizon MFGs, namely Assumption \ref{assump:4}.
-We will prove the convergence between these different notions of MFE under weaker assumptions, but without any error bound available.
-The questions that we will tackle in this section can be summarized as follows: \begin{enumerate} \item We show that accumulation points (in the time-horizon) of ``extensions'' of finite-horizon MFE are infinite-horizon non-stationary MFE. \item We provide characterizations of infinite-horizon non-stationary MFE that can converge to a stationary MFE. \item As a byproduct of the results above, we will show that finite-horizon MFE can be used to approximate stationary MFE when the fixed-point iteration holds for MFE$_{\text s}$.
-In particular, we will show that when the fixed-point iteration holds for MFG$_{\text s},$ by learning the MFE of finite-horizon games, one can also learn a close approximate for MFE$_{\text s}$. \end{enumerate}
+Let \( \mathrm{MFG}_{\mathrm T} = (X, A, c, p, \mu_0, T)\), \( \mathrm{MFG}_{\textrm{ns}} = (X, A, c, p, \mu_0)\), and \( \mathrm{MFG}_s = (X, A, c, p)\).
+Throughout this section, we assume that $(X,d_X)$ is a compact metric space, and $A$ is a compact convex subset of some Euclidean space $\mathbb R^m.$ In this section, we establish general convergence results regarding the approximation of infinite-horizon non-stationary and stationary MFE via finite-horizon MFE.
+In the previous section, in the presence of a regularizer, we obtained the rate of convergence between finite-horizon MFE and infinite-horizon MFE under the contraction of the finite-horizon MFE and Assumption \ref{assump:4}.
+Similarly, we have established the convergence of the non-stationary infinite-horizon MFE to stationary MFE under contraction of these MFG.
+In this section, we will study the convergence between these different notions of MFE under weaker assumptions, but without any error bound available.
+The questions that we will tackle in this section can be summarized as follows: \begin{enumerate} \item In Subsection \ref{sect:4.1}, we show that accumulation points (in the time-horizon) of ``extensions'' of finite-horizon MFE are infinite-horizon non-stationary MFE. \item In Subsection \ref{sect:4.2}, we provide a characterization of the convergence of infinite-horizon non-stationary MFE to a stationary MFE. \item In Subsection \ref{sect:4.3}, as a byproduct of the results above, we will show that finite-horizon MFE can be used to approximate stationary MFE when the fixed-point iteration holds for MFE$_{\text s}$.
+In particular, we will show that when the fixed-point iteration holds for MFG$_{\text s},$ by learning the MFE of finite-horizon games, one can also learn an approximate MFE for MFE$_{\text s}$. \end{enumerate}